greicyitakura/greicyitakura/README.md

 <h1 align="center">  Hi, I'm Greicy Itakura 👋

-### ✨I'm a Software Engineer student and passionate about programming, who loves to write codes and Learning Development. ✨
+### ✨I'm a Software Engineer and passionate about programming, who loves to write codes and Learning Development. ✨

 - 🤓  I'm trying building and improving new things with Java as backend developer at [@ClickBus](https://www.clickbus.com.br) 🚍💜<br>